 When it comes to making things with resin, one of the tricky parts is knowing how much mixed resin you’re going to need.
-It’s important to make sure you have enough, but of course, you don’t want to waste any when making your resin jewelry and crafts.
-Here are a few tips and formulas to help you figure out how much resin you’re going to need for a project.
+It’s important to make sure you have enough, but of course, you don’t want to waste any when making your resin jewelry, crafts and paintings.
+If you find yourself asking ‘How much resin do I need?’, here are a few tips and formulas to help you figure out how much resin you’re going to need to mix for a project.

-1. The most straightforward way to figure out the amount of resin you’re going to need is to pour water into your mold, then measure that volume of water.
-A few key (approximate) measurements are:
+If you are working with something with ‘sides’, like a mold or bezel, the most straightforward way to figure out the amount of resin you’re going to need is to pour water into the item, then measure that volume of water.
+A few key measurements are:

 *1 milliliter (mL) equals 1 cc (cubic centimeter)

 *1 ounce equals 30 mL